 Buddha Body, Buddha Mind: Six-Day Sesshin

-Six-day residential sesshin at San Francisco Zen Center's City Center with traditional Soto Zen practice: zazen, kinhin, oryoki meals, and dokusan with senior teachers.
-The retreat explicitly supports those with physical or emotional limits, offering alternatives to full sitting schedules.
+Six-day Soto Zen sesshin at San Francisco Zen Center's City Center location.
+Includes zazen, kinhin, Dharma talks, oryoki meals, and dokusan with senior teachers.
+The center offers modifications for those who need to substitute sitting periods with walking meditation or light work.

 Full details from San Francisco Zen Center